Balasan: Etymology

-Balasan derived its name from "Balas" meaning sand which are still found in abundance along the Banks of Bangon River where the first settlement was founded.
+Balasan derived its name from "Balas" meaning sand, which remains abundant along the banks of the Bangon River, where the first settlement was established.

 History

-Sometime in 1846, Francisco Ariola, son of the datu from Jolo, together with his men, found themselves in the shores of Carles.
+Around 1846, Francisco Ariola, the son of a datu from Jolo, together with his men, arrived at the shores of Carles.
 He immediately organized the early settlers who later mingled with his men at Punta Bulakawe, a plateau just 330 meters north of the Poblacion (town proper).
-The settlers extended their clearing up the jungles and virgin lands for development.
-The Provincial Governor of Capiz commissioned Ariola to facilitate transportation of families recruited from Antique and Aklan.
+The settlers extended their clearing of the jungles and virgin lands for development.
+The Provincial Governor of Capiz commissioned Ariola to facilitate the transportation of families recruited from Antique and Aklan.
 Soon afterwards, more settlers came.
-The Punta Bulakawe settlement, thus formed was included under the Pueblo de Pilar, Capiz.
+The Punta Bulakawe settlement was eventually incorporated under the jurisdiction of the Pueblo de Pilar, Capiz.

 It was in 1857 when Don Juan Silverio granted Francisco Ariola permission together with 50 families to go in a boat southeastwards from Barrio Sumagbong Cogon, Nabas, Capiz (Aklan) to the unfamiliar lands in the eastern portions of Panay Island.
 They soon landed in what was then known to be Punta Bulukawe, Capiz (Punta Badaiang, Carles).
 They were granted a full tax exemption for three years if they cultivated the new land.

 Towards 1856, as the general clearing progressed, Francisco transferred Bulakawe to the lowland south of the settlement.
 The settlement was named BADIANG, which means "wild giant gabi variety" because of the abundance of this plant in the vicinity of the new site.
 As streets were laid out Ariola, caused the equal distribution of the home lots to settlers alongside the new created streets.
 Some settlers however, built their homes near farms.
 This later led to the formation of other barrio settlements.

 After making a settlement, Francisco Ariola quickly appointed an exploration team to survey the new land further south.
 The team was led by Vicente Navales-the existing perpetual index of the leaders of Balasan started with the first teniente del barrio absolute, Vicente Navales in 1852.
 They immediately set forth southeastward to a river where they rested for the night.
 The morning was when the river got its name when the first man to awaken called out: ‘Bangon!’ which meant ‘Arise!’
 The land after the river was a beautiful grassland full of sparrows – probably the Paser montanus (maya bongol), Lochura malacca (maya pula), or the Padda oryzivora (maya costa) which was from which the place got its name, Maya.
 They went further off to such places which are now known as Barangay Bulac, Batad, and Lanubo (Estancia).
 After being gone for quite some time, the folks in the settlement began to worry so a search party was formed to bring them back.
 They met with the former party in a place which was from then on known to be Tabuan (a place where people meet).